hyperspy/hyperspy/doc/user_guide/io.rst

 `pycroscopy <https://pycroscopy.github.io/pycroscopy/about.html>`_.

-If you have any questions regarding this module, please consider `contacting <https://pycroscopy.github.io/pyUSID/contact.html>`_  the developers of pyUSID
+If you have any questions regarding this module, please consider `contacting <https://pycroscopy.github.io/pyUSID/contact.html>`_  the developers of pyUSID.

 Requirements
 ^^^^^^^^^^^^
 1. Reading and writing h5USID files require the `installation of pyUSID <https://pycroscopy.github.io/pyUSID/install.html>`_.
 2. Files must use the ``.h5`` file extension in order to use this io plugin.
-   Using the ``.hdf5`` extension will default to HyperSpy's own plugin
+   Using the ``.hdf5`` extension will default to HyperSpy's own plugin.

 Reading
 ^^^^^^^
 h5USID files can contain multiple USID datasets within the same file.
-HyperSpy supports reading in one or more USID datasets
+HyperSpy supports reading in one or more USID datasets.

 Extra loading arguments
 +++++++++++++++++++++++